Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/housing.md

 ### Internet

-All summer guests will have access to Wifi within their Residence Halls.
+All summer guests will have access to WiFi within their Residence Halls.
 Summer guests should connect to the **SummerGuest-WiFi** network.
 Upon connecting to the SummerGuest-WiFi network, users will be directed to enter a passcode key.
 The passcode will be shared with Institute participants on arrival.

 ## Residence Hall amenities